devlooped/ThisAssembly/src/ThisAssembly.Git/readme.md

 `pr[NUMBER]`, such as `pr123`.
 This makes it easy to use it as a semver metadata label.

-> NOTE: by default, the values of these constants are populated during "real" builds (that is, not IDE/design-time builds used to populate intellisense).
+> Note: by default, the values of these constants are populated during "real" builds (that is, not IDE/design-time builds used to populate intellisense).
 This is to avoid negatively affecting the editor's performance.
 This means, however, that the properties will seem to